performance researchCreatine: 7 benefits beyond muscle building

 Benefit 7: Neurodegenerative Disease Risk Reduction (Emerging)

 Creatine's role in maintaining cellular energy homeostasis under stress makes it mechanistically plausible as a neuroprotective agent.
-Large-scale human trials have produced mixed results, but the safety profile and established multi-system benefits make this a worthwhile additional consideration.
+Large-scale human trials have produced mixed results.
+But the safety profile and established multi-system benefits make this a worthwhile additional consideration.

 The Protocol